 - Particularly during high-demand days, try booking during quieter times, such as a late lunch or an early or late dinner.

 - You can make dining reservations for the restaurants in the Downtown Disney district using the online and telephone methods listed above.
 (Except for the Rainforest Cafe, which does not accept phone reservations.)

 - Disneyland character dining can be especially popular, so be sure to make reservations early if you and your gang want to eat with Mickey and the gang.

 - Are you looking for suggestions about places to dine?
 Check out my lists of Disneyland's Best Restaurants.
 Discover the top 10 best Disneyland table-service restaurants.
 Some of these accept reservations.
-You can also take a look at my rundown of the top 10 best Disneyland quick-service restaurants and Disneyland's top-10 best snacks and desserts.
+You can also take a look at my rundown of the top 10 best Disneyland and Disneyland's top-10 best snacks and desserts.